 Taiwan’s ambiguous international status

 The status of Taiwan became a prominent issue when the PRC started to open up to the West.
-Beijing refused to establish diplomatic relations with countries that would (continue to) recognise the ROC.
-To circumvent the problem, the West opted for a socalled one China-policy, acknowledging that there was/is only one sovereign state under the name China, as opposed to the idea that there are two states, the PRC and the ROC, while also acknowledging that Taiwan was/is part of a single China.
-The West however did never agree to the PRC claims that Taiwan is an inalienable part of the PRC.
+Beijing refused to establish diplomatic relations with countries that would (continue to) recognize the ROC.
+To circumvent the problem, the West opted for a so-called one China-policy, acknowledging that there was/is only one sovereign state under the name China, as opposed to the idea that there are two states, the PRC and the ROC, while also acknowledging the Chinese position that Taiwan was/is part of a single China.
+The West, however, did never agree to the PRC claims that Taiwan is an inalienable part of the PRC.

 When the Western governments established diplomatic relations with the PRC, the ROC consequentially lost its international recognition in addition to its seat in the UN: Western countries have acquiesced in only maintaining unofficial ties to the Republic of China ever since.
 In this way the West could build relations with the PRC and the ROC simultaneously, while aiming for a peaceful reunification under a one country, two systems approach.
 Obviously Taiwan’s situation can’t really be called a matter of fairness as its international status has intentionally been kept vague.
 Yet the growing power and importance of the PRC and its determination to prevent international recognition of Taiwan as a sovereign entity are the realities in which the island has found itself for decades.